Jekabz/someNotes/JAVA STUFF/OCA_JAVA_PREP.md

   void decreaseVolume();
 }
 ```
+* Abstract class VS interface:
+    * use abstract class when there is strong relationship between the abstract class and the derived classes, use interface when there is not.
+    * Abstract class can have non abstract methods and other stuff, interface can only have method definitions, so any implementing class has to provide its own implementations

+    * uses:
+      * __abstract class:__
+        * if you need to use inheritance
+        * if you need non public members, because interface is all public methods only
+        * if you need more methods in future, because with interface, when adding new methods, those methods then have to be defined in all classes that implemented the interface
+      * __interface:__
+        * When you thing  code will not change for a time
+        * When you want something similar to multiple inheritance

 ###### Single and multiple class definitions in .java file:
 * in one .java file, you can define: